FOSSASystems/FOSSASAT-2/docs/Software Requirements.md

 9. Satellite MUST enter low power mode when battery voltage drops below specified limit.
 10. Satellite MUST be able to correctly measure battery voltage, temperature, charging voltage and charging current.
 11. Satellite MUST be able to correctly measure all other environmental properties.
-12. Power configuration MUST persist during restarts.
+12. Power and radio configuration MUST persist during restarts.
 13. Satellite MUST reset external watchdog timer every second.
 14. Satellite MUST be put to sleep mode when no other task is running.
 15. Satellite MUST remain inactive during ground handling.